Flavors of Italy: The Very Best of Emilia-Romagna

 Itinerary

 All distances are approximate.
-Due to circumstances beyond control, weather conditions, or provisions issued by local authorities, therefore the itinerary may be subject to some changes before and/or during your holiday.
+Due to circumstances beyond control, weather conditions, or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during your holiday.
 For example, along the way, you may find temporary deviations/detours caused by roadworks.
 In this case please follow the directions posted on site.

-Day 1: Parma
+Day 1: Arrival in Parma

 Day 2: Loop ride to Torrechiara Castle, 30 mi.
 (49 km)